The skin prick allergy test is used to find the cause of certain allergies.

 - The tiny dead skin cells shed by animals (animal dander).

 If you are allergic to something, your body's response can vary from very mild (such as a slight itchy rash) to a severe life-threatening reaction called anaphylaxis.
-(See the separate leaflet called Allergy - General Overview for more details.)
+(See the separate leaflet called Allergies for more details.)
 Sometimes it is not obvious what it is that you have reacted to, and you will need a test.
 One type of allergy test is skin prick testing.

-Suspected causes of allergy (such as pollens, dander, foods, etc) are mixed with liquid to make a solution.
+Testing is performed by mixing a small amount of the suspected causes of allergy (such as pollens, dander, foods, etc) with liquid to make a solution.
 A drop of each solution is then placed on the skin - usually the forearm.
 Up to 10 or 12 drops of different solutions may be placed on the skin.
 The skin is marked to show which liquid has been placed where.
 Then, the skin beneath each drop is pricked with a very thin needle (lancet).
 This is usually painless, as just the very surface of the skin is pricked.
 However, this is enough to let a tiny amount of solution into the skin.

 The skin is then observed for a reaction.
 If a reaction occurs, it happens within 20-30 minutes.